6 Incredible Canadian Adventures to TakeNorth America | Canada

 Worlds both old and new converge in Québec.

-From cosmopolitan Montréal to history-rich Québec City (by way of the Eastern Townships, a Loyalist enclave of beautiful woodland biking), sample Canada’s most European of provinces through its cheeses, wines, sparkling lakes and charming city streets.
+Pedal through history-rich Québec City (by way of the Eastern Townships, a Loyalist enclave of beautiful woodland biking), and sample Canada’s most European of provinces through its cheeses, wines, sparkling lakes and charming city streets.

 Its roads wind through reminders of its early settlers: ancestral homes, covered bridges and historic churches and chapels.